jacobs12678/IS436_The_Finale/README.md

 # WALL-E Lost N Found
 # User Guide Documentation

-## Login Page
+## Login Webpage
 - First, login to the website with the correct username and password.
-Username = ...
+Username = link789
-Password = ...
+Password = triforce3

-## Main Page
+## Main Webpage
 - A welcome page that allows the user to freely view the displayed content
-- You can click on either of the 4 links shown below
+- You can click on either of the 4 linked functions below

+## Report Webpage
+- After clicking on the link called Report, the user can add a lost item to the registry.
+- If you would like to go back, you can click on the back button.

-## Item Browser
+## Search Webpage
+- Here, the user can view the data table of all lost items reported by other users.
-- ...
+- TBC...
+(Search bar)

-## User Ticket Page
+## Ticket Webpage
 - After clicking on the link called Tickets, you can see the current data displayed of every user's ticket.
-- Below you can click either on the add ticket button or the delete ticket button.
-CHOOSE!
+- Below you can add a ticket to the presented table
 - Once you finished submiting the changes either from the add or delete ticket page, go back by clicking on the back arrow button (top left) and refresh the tickets log page to view the changes.
 - Note, while you are changing something, you can always stop by clicking on the back arrow button to exit out of the page.

-## Report Page
-- After clicking on the link called Report, the user will first complete the subscription plan page before progressing to the next page.
-- //(More about the subscription plan page part)...//
-- Next, the user can view the data table of all lost items reported by other users.
-Similar with the Tickets page, the user can insert or delete a data from the table.
-- If you would like to go back, you can click on the back button.

-## TBC
+## Logout
-- ...
+- Just logout if you wish
+- The system will destroy the cookie in the mean time
+- You will have to log back in with the username and password.
+On the bright side, the user can save the important keys by clicking on the remember me button at the Login webpage.